 Many individuals will be motivated to seek out more meth during the crash period.
 They may express significant cravings for the drug.

-According to the American Psychiatric Association (APA), a sign that a person is chronically using any drug is the development of tolerance.
+According to the National Institute on Drug Abuse, (NIDA), a sign that a person is chronically using any drug is the development of tolerance.
 Tolerance for the effects of meth occurs very rapidly.
 Regular users find they need increasing amounts of the drug to get the types of effects they seek.

 Very often, tolerance to meth leads to a decrease in overall feelings of euphoria, well-being, invulnerability, and other effects of the drug.
 Typically, users become more psychotic, irrational, and impulsive when they use.